Banaras Hindu University: Institutes

 The Institute of Environment & Sustainable Development (IESD), which aims to develop and advance the knowledge of technology and processes for sustainable development, was started in 2010.
 The institute was established in accordance with the United Nations Decade of Education for Sustainable Development goal to contribute significantly to the development of appropriate knowledge and competences in the area of sustainable development.

-Starting as the Department of Management Studies, which was upgraded to Faculty of Management Studies in 1984, IMSt-BHU was finally upgraded into an institute in 2015.
+Starting as the Department of Management Studies, which was upgraded to Faculty of Management Studies in 1984, Institute of Management Studies (abbreviately referred to FMS-BHU or IM-BHU) was finally upgraded into an institute in 2015.
 The Institute of Management Studies is the business school of Banaras Hindu University.
 Among the earliest management schools in India, the institute imparts education at postgraduate and doctoral levels.
 Alok Kumar Rai, a professor at FMS-BHU is currently the vice-chancellor of the University of Lucknow.

 Faculties

 There are nine standalone (which are not under any institute or college) faculties at the Banaras Hindu University:

 Founded in 1898 as the Central Hindu College, the Faculty of Arts is the oldest faculty of the university.
 It offers courses in History, Culture, Philosophy, Languages, Literature along with various professional and vocational courses.
 Due to its nature of age, it is also called the 'Mother faculty' of the university.

-Established in 1940 as the Department of Commerce, the Faculty of Commerce was fully institutionalized as an independent faculty in 1965.
+Established in 1940 as the Department of Commerce, the Faculty of Commerce was fully institutionalised as an independent faculty in 1965.
 The FoC offers courses at undergraduate, postgraduate, and doctoral levels in commerce, financial management, foreign trade, and risk & insurance.

-Established in 1918 as the Teacher's Training College, the Faculty of Education is based out of the Kamachha Complex (outside main campus).
-The FoE provides B.Ed, B.Ed (Special Visual Impairment), M.Ed and Ph.D in education.
+Established in 1918 as the Teacher's Training College, the Faculty of Education is based out of the Kamachchha Complex (outside main campus).
+The FoE provides B.Ed., B.Ed.
+(Special Visual Impairment), M.Ed. and Ph.D. in education.
+The faculty has been publishing its journal National Journal of Education starting 1978.

 Established in 1922, the Law School offers courses at undergraduate, postgraduate, doctoral, and diploma level in law.

 The Faculty of Performing Arts offers undergraduate, postgraduate and doctorate courses in performing arts.
 It was founded in 1950 and had several renowned and award-winning artists and musicians as faculty members.
 Faculty of Performing Arts was started by Omkarnath Thakur in 1950.
 It was initially instituted as a college called "Music and Fine Arts".
 In 1966, under Govind Malviya and founding principal Omkarnath Thakur, the college was restructured to a faculty, with three departments (Vocal music, Instrumental music and Musicology).
 The Faculty of Performing Arts claims to have started the first department of Musicology in India headed by musicologist Prem Lata Sharma.

-Established in 1918, the Faculty of Sanskrit Vidya Dharma Vijnan (SVDV) offers courses at Shastri (undergraduate), Acharya (postgraduate), Vidyavardhi (doctoral) and diploma levels in Hindu, Jain, and Buddhism practices and philosophies.
+Established in 1918, the Faculty of Sanskrit Vidya Dharma Vijnan (SVDV) offers courses at Shastri (undergraduate), Acharya (postgraduate), Vidyavaridhi (doctoral) and diploma levels in Hindu, Jain, and Buddhism practices and philosophies.
 The Faculty of Visual Arts offers undergraduate and postgraduate courses in applied and visual arts.
 It was founded in 1916.
 It includes five departments: Painting, Applied arts, Plastic arts, Pottery and Ceramics, and Textile designing.